By Melissa McLaughlin

 When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.
 Then the eyes of both of them were opened, and they realized they were naked; so they sewed fig leaves together and made coverings for themselves.
 Genesis 3:6-7

 When God came through the garden looking for them, calling for them, they hid.
-Now the sin had taken hold in their intellect for it is not even reasonable to attempt to hide from God, the Creator who is All-seeing, All-knowing and Ever-present.
+At this point, sin had taken hold in their intellect, for it is not reasonable to attempt hiding from God, the Creator who is All-seeing, All-knowing and Ever-present.
 From physical distortion of the truth, to emotional distortion of the truth to intellectual distortion of the truth, this scene in Genesis captures it all.

 Then the man and his wife heard the sound of the Lord God as he was walking in the garden in the cool of the day, and they hid from the Lord God among the trees of the garden.
 But the Lord God called to the man, “Where are you?”